nithy1603/BillingSystem/README.md

 Software Requirements
         Java JDK 1.5 or above

-Please copy BTS_System.zip to your local machine and extract the files into a folder named BTS_System.
-This folder will have the following folders:
+Please download the files into a folder named BTS_System.

 Set environment variables as following: